GabrielProstitis/kqx.io/content/post/fetipop.md

 Most of the handlers are meant for handling faults, which doesn't normally happen so corrupting them won't crash anything.
 The only handlers that get trivially triggered are pagefaults and scheduling-related interrupts.

 Through IOP we can build common chains that can lead to arbitrary code execution, an example could be:
-- div by 0 from userland to enter the chain -> offset'd `entry_SYSCALL_64` (kPTI pagetable swap) -> pagefault (on RSP gs-based fetch, given that user gs will be invalid) that throws ->
+- div by 0 from userland to enter the chain -> offsetted `entry_SYSCALL_64` (kPTI pagetable swap) -> pagefault (on RSP gs-based fetch, given that user gs will be invalid) that throws ->
 -  double fault (RSP gets overwritten with CR3 so the pagefault handler call fails) -> `entry_SYSRETQ_unsafe_stack`  (swapgs; sysret) ->
 - general protection fault (sysret requires a canonical return address in RCX, and given that we have full control on registers we can make it fault) -> `set_memory_x` (pass IDT as address to make it executable) ->
 - invalid opcode (because of a check in `cpa_flush` a `BUG_ON` will be called) -> IDT to execute shellcode